-Positions with FIA in Alaska are adventurous, challenging, and rewarding!
-The terrain encountered while flying, hiking, and working can be immensely spectacular, but it can also be very physically and mentally challenging.
-Physical fitness, willingness to work long hours and live in close quarters, and flexibility to changing situations are key qualities for success.
 In Alaska, the inventory is divided into two units, Coastal and Interior.
-The Coastal Alaska unit spans an expanse of coast line running the entire range of temperate rainforest in southeast and southcentral Alaska, from Ketchikan to Kodiak.
-Data collection efforts are based upon a live-aboard research vessel and helicopter transport is required to access field sites on a daily basis.
-After a series of trainings and FIA certification in Anchorage, together lasting approximately 4 weeks in spring, the field season runs from May into September generally consisting of a work schedule including 8-9 days in the field in Coastal Alaska, working 8-15 hours per day, followed by 5-6 days off back in Anchorage.
+The Coastal Alaska unit spans an expanse of coastline running the entire range of temperate rainforest in southeast and southcentral Alaska, from Ketchikan to Kodiak.
+Data collection efforts in the Coastal programs are based upon a live-aboard research vessel or from land-based hubs, and helicopter transport is required to access field sites on a daily basis.
+After a series of trainings and FIA certification in Anchorage, together lasting approximately 2-4 weeks in spring, the field season runs from May into September generally consisting of a work schedule including 16 days in the field working 8-15 hours per day, followed by 12 days off back in Anchorage.
+This position will work primarily with the Coastal inventory, with the possibility of working part of the field season on the research vessel and part supporting land-based operations elsewhere in the Coastal region.
 Pre- and post- season work occurs in Anchorage.